hckmd/hckmd.github.io/index.md

     <div class="col-xs-12 col-md-8">
         <h3 class="profile-heading">About Me</h3>
         <p>
-            I am an Associate Lecturer (Teaching and Research) at the University of Sydney, Australia.
-            Since early 2020, I have been focused on designing and teaching units for teachers who are upskilling to teach computing, as part of the Digital Technologies curriculum.
-            However, I am interested in finding out about how computing can be taught effectively to learners of all ages, whether they're in K-12 education, university or in the workforce.
+            I am a Senior Educator at <a href="https://grokacademy.org" class="text-info" target="_blank" rel="noopener">Grok Academy</a>, a not-for-profit organisation whose mission is: "to educate all learners in transformative computing skills, knowledge and dispositions, empowering them to meet the challenges and seize the opportunities of the future."
         </p>
         <p>
             I completed my PhD in Education at the University of Newcastle, Australia in 2020.
-            The focus of my PhD research was on the design and evaluation of professional learning for K-6 school teachers learning and teaching computer coding.
+            The focus of my PhD research was on the design and evaluation of a professional learning program for K-6 school teachers learning and teaching computer coding.
+You can read more about the program I ran on <a href="{{ site.baseurl | append: '/projects/coding-in-stage-3' }}" class="text-info">this page</a> and you can also download my thesis <a class="text-info" href="https://hdl.handle.net/1959.13/1417667" target="_blank"> from the NOVA repository.</a>
-            The purpose of the research was to gain a better understanding of how teachers can be best supported to learn coding and the challenges they encounter when integrating Coding into existing subjects (such as Mathematics and English).
-            My thesis, titled <i>"A study of a professional learning program for primary school teachers implementing the New South Wales science and technology syllabus"</i> is available to <a class="text-info" href="https://hdl.handle.net/1959.13/1417667" target="_blank">view and download from the NOVA repository.</a>
         </p>
         <div class="row">
             <div class="col-md-5">